2030 FIFA World Cup

-The 2030 FIFA World Cup will be the 24th FIFA World Cup, a quadrennial international football tournament contested by the men's national teams of the member associations of FIFA.
+The 2030 FIFA World Cup is scheduled to be the 24th FIFA World Cup, the quadrennial international football tournament that is contested by the men's national teams of the member associations of FIFA.
+The tournament is planned to be jointly hosted by Morocco, Portugal, and Spain.
+In honour of the 100th anniversary of the first edition in 1930, a special match and celebration are scheduled to be held at Estadio Centenario in Montevideo, Uruguay—host stadium of the 1930 final—as well as one match each in Estadio Monumental in Buenos Aires, Argentina, and Estadio Osvaldo Domínguez Dibb in Asunción, Paraguay.

-The tournament will be jointly hosted by Morocco, Portugal, and Spain.
-In honour of the 100th anniversary of the first FIFA World Cup in 1930, a special match and centennial celebration will be held at Estadio Centenario in Montevideo, Uruguay—host stadium of the 1930 final, as well as one match each in Buenos Aires, Argentina and Asunción, Paraguay.
+The tournament will be the first World Cup held in more than one confederation, the first in Africa since 2010, and the first ever in North Africa.
+It will be the first held in Morocco, Paraguay, and Portugal, and the second in Uruguay, Argentina, and Spain, after 1930, 1978, and 1982 respectively.

-This will be the first World Cup held in North Africa and the first anywhere in Africa since 2010; in South America since 2014, and in Europe since 2018.
-In terms of the countries, this will be the first World Cup held in Morocco, Portugal, and Paraguay; Uruguay since the inaugural tournament in 1930; Argentina since 1978; and Spain since 1982.
+Morocco, Portugal, Spain, Argentina, Paraguay, and Uruguay all automatically qualified for the tournament as hosts, with Spain becoming the first ever defending champions to host the tournament after winning their second World Cup in 2026.

 Possible format and expansion

-In March 2025, it was initially reported that CONMEBOL proposed a one-off 64 team expansion during that month's FIFA Council meeting to honour the tournament's centennial anniversary.
-Later in September of that year, CONMEBOL leaders directly met with FIFA president Gianni Infantino in New York City to discuss the expansion.
-The idea has been met with backlash from fans and some football executives with concerns raised about how it would affect the qualification cycle and tournament overall, as a third of all FIFA members would qualify.
+At the March 2025 FIFA Council meeting, CONMEBOL proposed a one-off 64-team expansion to honour the tournament's centennial anniversary.
+Later that year, CONMEBOL leaders met directly with FIFA president Gianni Infantino in New York City to discuss the expansion.
+In July 2026, Infantino stated that he would consider this expansion.
+On 20 July 2026, CONMEBOL president Alejandro Domínguez announced that the tournament would feature 64 teams in a post on X. This has not been confirmed by FIFA.
+Critics claim increasing the number of qualified teams to 64 would devalue the qualification process and reduce competition quality.